Joalor64GH/Joalor64-Engine-Rewrite/README.md

 # Joalor64 Engine Rewritten
 A remake of the original [Joalor64 Engine](https://github.com/Joalor64GH/Joalor64-Engine).
+Not everything is perfect, so contributions and/or [pull requests](https://github.com/Joalor64GH/Joalor64-Engine-Rewrite/pulls) would be nice!
+Be sure to report bugs in [issues](https://github.com/Joalor64GH/Joalor64-Engine-Rewrite/issues) also!
 * [Discord Server](https://discord.gg/GnXqAVMFbA)

 # Features